Schizophrenia is a mental health condition that affects a person’s thoughts, perceptions, and behaviors.

 Another common myth is that schizophrenia is purely genetic.
 Many people believe that if a person with schizophrenia has a child, the child will also have the condition.

 The reality is more complex.
-There does appear to be a genetic factor to schizophrenia, but the NIMH note that there are many cases of people with schizophrenia who do not have any family members with the condition.
+There does appear to be a genetic factor to schizophrenia, but the

 The exact cause of schizophrenia is still unknown.
 There are a number of risk factors that health professionals believe may play a role in the development of schizophrenia, including: